arlekeno/terraform-provider-vault/website/docs/d/azure_access_credentials.html.md

 ## Attributes Reference

 In addition to the arguments above, the following attributes are exported:

+* `tenant_id` - The tenant id for credentials to query the Azure APIs.

+* `subscription_id` - The subscription id for credentials to query the Azure APIs.

 * `client_id` - The client id for credentials to query the Azure APIs.